original-picture/JUCE/README-fork.md

        * I don't like this solution.
 It would be weird for an operation on a child to modify the child's parent
     2. unparent the child and then call `SetAlwaysOnTop(true)` on it
        * I think this is the way
+       * question: does the child get reparented to its former parent if `SetAlwaysOnTop(false)` is called later?
+         Or is their relationship terminated permanently
 - [ ] don't allow an always on top window to add a not always on top window as a child.
 The reverse situation is okay though
 - [ ] also obviously early out of all functions that take two `ComponentPeer`s if the two peers are the same
 - [ ] on windows, it seems that setting the owner window as `HWND_TOPMOST` will cause the owner window to stay over a non-topmost owned window.